 There are many different issues that can occur with the skin around your eyes.
 Unfortunately, the eyes are one of the first places on the face that show aging, so wrinkles and crow’s feet around the eyes may be the first signs of aging to appear on your face.
 Dark circles, puffiness, and bags are other concerns that can appear at any age, and today there are many eye creams formulated to address specific concerns.

-On a side note, if you ask me, I would say that yes, I need a separate eye cream, since I deal with dark circles, crow’s feet and fine lines around my eyes.
+On a side note, I need a separate eye cream, since I deal with dark circles, crow’s feet, and fine lines around my eyes.
 As I’ve aged, the skin under my eyes has also thinned, so I look for products to address all of these concerns.

 There are eye creams formulated to brighten the skin under the eyes and hide dark circles.
 Eye creams containing vitamin C are helpful in reducing the appearance of under-eye circles.
 I am loving Ole Henriksen Banana Bright Eye Creme during the day.
 This eye cream also color-corrects.
 I love it for its brightening qualities but also since it works so well under makeup.